 The easiest way to pay off debt is by finding the best side hustles that fit your schedule.
-There are a billion side hustle opportunities out there, everything from proofreading to delivering pizzas.
+There are a billion great side hustles out there, everything from proofreading to delivering pizzas.
 Some involve learning a new skillset, while many others have costly start-up fees to get going.

 While I’m not personally against MLMs (as I’ve said before), they work for such a small percentage of people.
 Why?
 Because not everyone’s built to be a salesperson.
 If you don’t have the right skillset or personality (or an insanely HUGE friend/family group to sell to), it’s almost impossible to make back the start-up money that you invested.
 Not only have you lost our on your time and energy, but you’ve lost out on even more money than if you’d done nothing at all.

 While I believe that you have to invest money to make money, starting the best side hustle for you shouldn’t cost an arm and a leg.
 It also shouldn’t be a steep learning curve to getting yourself up to snuff in order to make money.
-When choosing the best side hustle to pursue, you need to think about your return on investment.
-If you’re not looking to create an optional side career, and just need to make quick money, remember to keep things simple.
+When choosing the best side hustle to make money, you need to think about your return on investment.
+If you’re looking for a part time businesses to supplement your income, and just need to make quick money, remember to keep things simple.
 There are plenty of ways to make money with little to no money to get started.

 I’ve gathered a list of easy and low cost side hustles that aren’t MLMs to get you started quickly on your path to debt repayment!

 I love finding online jobs for extra income – they tend to be easier side hustles and can be done while watching TV in the evenings.
 There are a ton of side jobs from home out there, but unfortunately a lot of them can be scams.
 Be careful with anything that sounds too good to be true!